Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Cotoneaster Flowering Shrubs

-The small flowering cotoneaster shrubs are easy to care for and are low maintenance
+The small flowering cotoneaster shrubs are easy to care for and are low-maintenance

-Dwarf cotoneaster shrubs are woody plants with small oval leaves with pink or white flowers.
+Dwarf cotoneaster shrubs are woody plants with small oval leaves and pink or white flowers.
 Small varieties of cotoneaster shrubs grow to between 1 and 3 ft.
 (0.3 – 1 m) and have stiff branches that create sprays of foliage.
 The small pink or white flowers give way to red berries that look attractive against the green foliage in the fall.

 Most species of cotoneaster—dwarf and full-grown—thrive in full sun or partial shade.
 These hardy landscaping bushes are ideal for compact gardens to provide low-growing edging, ground cover for full sun, or growing in beds or borders.